Need help finding information?

 Your newborn baby should be seen in our office 2-4 days after being discharged from the hospital.

-Call our appointment line at 770-995-0823 or use our self-scheduling tool here.
-If you have questions on whether or not your child should be seen, please talk to an advice nurse.
+Call our appointment line at 770-995-0823 or use our self-scheduling tool.
+If you have questions on whether or not your child should be seen, please call our advice line to speak with a nurse.
+If your child is sick after hours, please see our after hours faqs.

 If you experience a medical emergency, call 911.
 Poison Control phone number is 1-800-222-1222.